-Solunion has the following bodies of governance: The General Meeting, Supervision Committee, Board of Directors, Audit Commission, Investment Committee, Nomination and Compensation Committee and the Management Committee.
+Solunion has the following bodies of governance: The General Meeting, Supervision Committee, Board of Directors and its support committees (Audit Commission, Investment Committee and Nomination and Compensation Committee) and the Management Committee.

-In the performance of its powers in the risk management Government, the Management Committee has the Risk, Actuarial and Reserve and Compliance Committee's support.
+In the performance of its powers in the risk management Government, the Management Committee has the Risk, Actuarial and Reserve , Compliance, Safety and Environment and Social Responsibility and Sustainability Committee's support.